AdobeDocs/document-cloud-mobile.en/help/acrobat-android/index.md

     </a>
     </div>
     <p>
-    <em>Install the latest build so you can leverage the latest featurs. </em>
+    <em>Install the latest build so you can leverage the latest features. </em>
     <p>
   </td>
 </tr>